 Comparing (\ref{classG}) and (\ref{stdG}), it is seen that the quantum Green function and the classical Green function are essentially the same function at this level of approximation.

-Remark that only outgoing waves of the type $\mathrm{e}^{+\mathrm{i}k\left|\left|\mathbf{x}\right|\right|}$ contribute to the Green function (through $ \mathbf{\overleftrightarrow{M}}$ (\ref{eq:DipoleGreenbis})), the contribution of ingoing waves $\mathrm{e}^{-\mathrm{i}k\left|\left|\mathbf{x}\right|\right|}$ being cancelled by the Heaviside function $\Theta(t-t')$.
+Remark that only outgoing waves of the type $\mathrm{e}^{+\mathrm{i}k||\mathbf{x}||}$ contribute to the Green function (through $ \mathbf{\overleftrightarrow{M}}$ (\ref{eq:DipoleGreenbis})), the contribution of ingoing waves $\mathrm{e}^{-\mathrm{i}k||\mathbf{x}||}$ being cancelled by the Heaviside function $\Theta(t-t')$.
 This is a very appealing result in the sense that it establishes that the quantum e.m. field remains confined inside the light cone, a result known since Fermi \cite{FermiCausal}.
 However it remains an approximated result.
-In the next section we shall consider what happens if we use the A.p expression of the coupling instead of its E.r counterpart.
+What is puzzling here is that the quantum Green function that we derive in absence of longitudinal field is essentially equivalent to its classical counterpart, which at the other side results from the joint contribution of transverse and longitudinal fields.
+This would suggest that the classical-quantum correspondence is not fully verified, a rather suspicious hypothesis, at the origin of the present work.
+In the next chapter we shall consider what happens if we use the A.p expression of the coupling instead of its E.r counterpart.